Enlarged tonsils or adenoids can make the airways narrower.

 Respiratory tract infections such as common colds: Constantly breathing through your mouth due to enlarged adenoids increases the likelihood of these infections.

-Middle ear infections and glue ear: These develop if enlarged adenoids prevent the flow of air to and from the middle ear.
+Middle ear infections and glue ear: These develop if enlarged adenoids prevent the flow of air to and from the middle ear and fluid builds up there.
 Chronic glue ear can lead to hearing and speech problems.

 Jaw misalignment, open bite and altered position of the tongue: These can also occur as a result of breathing through your mouth all the time.